iltommi/qdb-documentation/source/reference/qdb_httpd.rst

-wrpme web server
+quasardb web server
-****************
+*******************

 .. highlight:: js

 Introduction
 ============

-The wrpme web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a wrpme :term:`hive`.
+The quasardb web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a quasardb :term:`hive`.

 Launching the web server
 ========================

-The web server binary is wrpme_httpd (wrpme_httpd.exe on Windows).
+The web server binary is qdb_httpd (qdb_httpd.exe on Windows).
 By default it listens on the IPv4 localhost (127.0.0.1) and the port 8080.
-This can be configured, see :ref:`wrpme_httpd-parameters-reference`.
+This can be configured, see :ref:`qdb_httpd-parameters-reference`.

 Assuming a daemon that listens on the port 2836 on the machine 192.168.1.1, the command line is::

-    ./wrpme_httpd --daemon=192.168.1.1:2836 &
+    ./qdb_httpd --daemon=192.168.1.1:2836 &

 or on Windows::

-    wrpme_httpd --daemon=192.168.1.1:2836
+    qdb_httpd --daemon=192.168.1.1:2836

 The server does not require specific privileges to run (i.e. you don't need to run the server from an administrator account).

 Interfacing with the cluster
 ==============================

-To function properly, the web server must know the address and port of the target wrpme daemon.
+To function properly, the web server must know the address and port of the target quasardb daemon.
 This is all that is needed!

 The web bridge is extremly flexible: